Forth Nature Counts

 Between September 2014 and March 2018 an amazing 13,625 records of 1,540 species from 45 taxon groups were added to our iRecord page.
 Thanks to the 102 people who have used this form to submit records!

 Forth Nature is being counted!
 Summary of activity between May 2014 & September 2016:

 In September 2014 we launched the Inner Forth Nature Counts form on iRecord, ready for wildlife records to be inputted over the winter months.
 Over the next 12 months volunteers added a fantastic 4,615 wildlife records covering 518 species.
 79.7% of records were inputted using our form, rather than the standard iRecord interface.

 In 2015 we ran sixteen free wildlife ID workshops for 144 attendees.
 Workshops covered wading birds, fungi, wildflowers, invertebrates and trees.
 The evaluation forms collected gave us some areas to improve on (toilets and the occasional cramped room), but also showed that the sessions were enjoyable, the workshop leads hugely knowledgable and personable and that attendees were keen for more.

 We also launched Survey Walks on five IFLI sites with the aim of offering volunteers the opportunity to improve their ID skills and get to know an IFLI project site in all seasons.
 Our volunteers have been fantastic and have generated many of the records inputted to our iRecord page.
 We hope they will stay involved with us next year and know that many are picking up new skills.

-A huge thank you to everyone who has taken part so far, to our volunteers, workshop leads, attendees, and everyone who has shared a wildlife sighting with us.
+A huge thank you to everyone who has taken part, to our volunteers, workshop leads, attendees, and everyone who has shared a wildlife sighting with us.